rails/rails/guides/source/threading_and_code_execution.md

 * Where to find automatically concurrent code execution in Rails
 * How to integrate manual concurrency within Rails
-* How to wrap all application code
+* How to wrap all application code using the Rails Executor
 * How to affect application reloading

 --------------------------------------------------------------------------------